Prime Minister Employment Generation Programme (PMEGP Loan)

 • Additional funds beyond these limits can be acquired from the bank as a regular loan, devoid of any subsidy.

 • The special category encompassed in the scheme comprises women, SC, ST, OBC, ex-servicemen, TG, differently abled individuals, and those from aspirational districts or hilly/border regions.
+There are many more government schemes for women entrepreneurs.

 • Margin money requirements stand at 10% for the general category and 5% for the special category.